 Janette has travelled around the world for most of her life, owning more passports than she can count on one hand, but has never been to Switzerland so is looking forward to living there for a year eating cheese fondues and hiking the Swiss peaks.

-She will join 17 other Fellows from around the world to assist with WIPO processing of Madrid Protocol applications for trade marks.
+She will join 17 other Fellows from around the world to assist with WIPO processing of Madrid System applications for trade marks.

 With tertiary qualifications in law, languages and IP, Janette has played a significant role in many critical projects at IP Australia.
 Janette has been at IP Australia for 6 ½ years but has had a variety of roles in that time.
 She was seconded to the Department of Industry, Innovation and Science in 2015 as part of the Country of Origin Labelling taskforce in 2015.
 This taskforce resulted in a new labelling scheme on food products in Australia and also proposed a new way of indexing and examining Chinese character trade marks that was implemented in 2014.